Chapter 8: My Reasons, My Motives"

 I shot them a disapproving look, letting them know their voices were loud enough for me to hear clearly.
 So, what if I chose to lodge at a hotel as a student?
 What was the harm in that?
 I had my own reasons, my own motives, and they were none of their business.

-The sky grew darker and darker around me.
-It felt as though I was being swallowed whole.
+The other three closed in beside him, forming a tight circle that enveloped me in the center.
+The darkness seemed to closing in around me, like a suffocating shroud.
 Desperate, I prayed for a miracle.
 "Help me, Lord, help me," I muttered, only to be met with laughter from the guys.

-Out of nowhere, the piercing beam of a car's headlights sliced through the darkness, its wailing sound adding to the tension in the air.
-My eyes throbbed painfully against the sudden brightness.
 The four guys approached the car, stretching their bodies as if they were gearing up for a boxing match.
-As they closed in, I strained to see the driver through the rolled-down tinted window, but all I could discern was a bandana.
+As they closed in, I strained to see the driver through the rolled-down tinted window, but all I could discern was a blue bandana.

-"We're your fans!" the four guys yelled in excitement, as if they had just seen Taylor Swift.
+''We're your fans!" the four guys yelled in excitement, as if they had just seen Taylor Swift.

 "You're my star, Jayden Scott!" one of them exclaimed.